Tall Ship takeover: the historic ships coming to Sutton Harbour Marina this month

 For more information on Tectona and their sail training, visit their website www.sailingtectona.co.uk.

-The Grayhound is a replica of an 18th century Customs Lugger and is sailing into Sutton Harbour Marina on Easter Sunday (21st April) until Friday 26th April.
+The Grayhound is a replica of an 18th century Customs Lugger and is sailing into Sutton Harbour Marina on Easter Sunday (21st April) for a week-long visit.

 The three-masted ship was built by husband and wife, Marcus and Freya, between 2010 and 2012.
 She measures 180 feet in length, a slightly smaller replica of the original which was built only a few nautical miles west of Plymouth, in the village of Cawsand in 1776.
 The vessel worked as a Revenue Lugger patrolling harbours in a bid to catch smugglers.